surajmandalcell/elementary-x/README.md

 We use [stylelint](http://stylelint.io/) for CSS linting.
 For testing locally:
 * You will need `npm` installed.
 * Run `npm install` to grab stylelint.
 You will only need to do this once.
-* Run `npm test` and it will lint all the CSS files.
+* Run `npm test` and it will lint all the CSS files